dafny-lang/libraries/src/dafny/FileIO/FileIO.md

 ## The `FileIO` module {#sec-fileio}

+_The FileIO methods currently only work with `--unicode-char:false`, which is not the default for Dafny 4._

 The `FileIO` module provides basic file I/O operations.
 Right now, these are limited to reading bytes from a file and writing bytes to a file.
 The API is intentionally limited in scope and will be expanded later.